ART@HAND: Vital Aging Programs

 Our past participants, along with families, teaching artists, staff partners, and recreational therapists have reported a variety of benefits from working with Northern Clay Center.
 These include:

-- Increased sense of purpose, accomplishment, and satisfaction
+- Increased sense of purpose, accomplishment, satisfaction, and happiness

 - Decreased physical signs of stress